Pascalchinedu/alx-higher_level_programming/README.md

 | ---- | ----------- |
 | [0x00-python-hello_world](https://github.com/Pascalchinedu/alx-higher_level_programming/tree/main/0x00-python-hello_world) | A project that prints different strings on the screen |
 | [0x01-python-if_else_loops_functions](https://github.com/Pascalchinedu/alx-higher_level_programming/tree/main/0x01-python-if_else_loops_functions) | A directory that contains tasks that solves problems on if, else, loops and function |
+| [0x01-python-if_else_loops_functions](https://github.com/Pascalchinedu/alx-higher_level_programming/tree/main/0x02-python-import_modules) |This project, part of the ALX Higher-Level Programming curriculum, consists of Python tasks covering module imports, command line argument handling, and basic scripting.
+It includes tasks such as importing functions from files, handling command line arguments, performing calculations, and more.
+Each task is designed to reinforce key Python programming concepts and best practices.
+For detailed instructions and code examples, please refer to the respective task descriptions in the project directory. |